ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-gossip-protocol-part-0-introduction.md

 description: Implementing gossip protocol with golang
 ---

+This is the first in a series of posts about implementing gossip protocol in Go:

+- Part 0: Introduction (you are here)
+- Part 1: Distributed Counter
+- Part 2: Node Discovery and Membership
+- Part 3: Version Control with Lamport Clocks
+- Part 4: Phi Accrual Failure Detection

-Gossip protocol is actually a pretty old concept dates back to 60's, and it's being used heavily since then by Cassandra, DynamoDB, Ethereum(ETH) and many others.
+Gossip protocol is actually a pretty old concept dating back to the 60's, and it's being used heavily since then by Cassandra, DynamoDB, Ethereum(ETH) and many others.
 They are all relying on gossip protocol for different reasons such as failure detection, peer discovery, transaction propagation, data replication and etc...
 Since it's one of those concepts that powering our world, it's fun and educative to learn from it.

-A little history before we delve into the details; original paper that got Gossip protocol famous was [Epidemic Algorithms for Replicated Database
+A little bit of history before we delve into the details; the original paper that made Gossip protocol famous was [Epidemic Algorithms for Replicated Database
 Maintenance](http://bitsavers.informatik.uni-stuttgart.de/pdf/xerox/parc/techReports/CSL-89-1_Epidemic_Algorithms_for_Replicated_Database_Maintenance.pdf).
-The Xerox had multiple offices and they needed to maintain replicated data about users, printers, and other network resources.
+Xerox had multiple offices and they needed to maintain replicated data about users, printers, and other network resources.

-Imagine trying to keep multiple copies of a database synchronized across different locations when your network connections are unstable.
-Now imagine doing this in the 1980s, when distributed systems were in their infancy.
-This was exactly the challenge that led to one of distributed computing's most elegant solutions: the Epidemic algorithm, later referred to as the gossip protocol.
+Imagine trying to keep multiple copies of a database synchronized across different locations - continents, Xerox had offices all around the world - when your network connections are unstable.
+Now consider doing this in the 1980s, when distributed systems were in their infancy.
+This was exactly the challenge that led to one of distributed computing's most elegant solution: the Epidemic algorithm, later referred to as the gossip protocol.

 This nature-inspired name derives from how viruses spread in biology.
 Imagine a closed room, such as a closed network of computers.
 Now imagine every computer in that room as a human.
 If you infect one of them and wait long enough, since the room is closed, everyone in that room will **_eventually_** get infected - this is also the reason why this algorithm achieves eventual consistency.

 ## Why Replicate our State Though?

 It's crucial for several reasons.
 Let's look at this situation with a concrete example.
-Imagine we are operating a website and storing everything in our database, and one day our database stops for an unknown reason and might take 5 minutes to restart.
+Suppose we are operating a website and storing everything in our database, and one day our database stops for an unknown reason and might take 5 minutes to restart.
 What should we tell our users?
 All they see is a weird connection timeout issue because our server cannot establish a reliable connection with the database (here, database represents any arbitrary data store).
 This creates a poor user experience, right?

 What else could we do about that?
 We could save our data into different databases to overcome this issue.
 Now if we experience an outage, we can failover to other databases.